-The solvency economic and demographic assumptions were changed to reflect the amendments to Section 3500 of the Practice-Specific Standards for Pension Plans - Pension Commuted Values effective December 1, 2020, market conditions as at the valuation date, and the CIA's Educational Note on Assumptions for Hypothetical Wind-up and Solvency Valuations.
+The solvency economic and demographic assumptions were changed to reflect market conditions as at the valuation date, and the CIA's Educational Note on Assumptions for Hypothetical Wind-up and Solvency Valuations.
 These assumptions are summarized in Appendix B.

 SUBSEQUENT EVENTS